 The junction of Weir Road and Main Street is a problem because of the narrow roads, parking hazards and the erosion of the give way markings, highway edging and centre white line (the latter throughout the village were previously marked in Weir Road, Main Street and Mowsley Road).
 Alterations at the junction by the reduction of the footpath to widen the road where Main Street runs towards Smeeton would help the larger vehicles get around and reduce the parking hazard.

-The pedestrian footpath leading to the allotments and cemetery could be continued from Cedar Lodge to April Cottage which would give access to the parking by the allotments.
-(Area shown in photograph No 39) and the grass verge adjacent to the allotments is in serious need of repair to make it safe for pedestrians to use.
+The pedestrian footpath leading to the allotments and cemetery could be continued from Cedar Lodge to April Cottage which would give access to the parking by the allotments, and the grass verge adjacent to the allotments is in serious need of repair to make it safe for pedestrians to use.
 The pedestrian footpath along Smeeton Road could be extended to improve pedestrian safety for access to the allotments and the cemetery.
 The grass verge in front of the allotments is in serious need of repair to make it safe for pedestrians to use.

 All existing roadside footpaths in the village could be safe for pedestrians to navigate if road- users would observe the Highway Code, in particular when parking close to junctions and bends in the road and not parking on the pavements.